-Senior UX Designer, lead on Account and Product Selection domains, co-lead UX on all Bloomingdale’s responsive projects alongside UX Manager.
-Final UI Design is credited to our Creative UI team.
+Senior UX Designer, lead on Account and Product Selection domains, co-led UX on all Bloomingdale’s responsive projects under UX Manager, including consulting on design direction.
+Final UI Design credited to our marketing team.

 Before the responsive redesign, the site was hosting a separate desktop/tablet site and an M-DOT mobile website, which became cost-prohibitive.

 Google’s algorithmic updates favored sending traffic to ecommerce sites with a Mobile-first experience.
 Our .COM experience needed to catch up with other ecommerce sites that migrated to responsive web.